00Pratik-Biswas00/Python_projects/README.md

 📄 8.
 Number_guessing_game -> You have two levels, easy (contains ten chances) and hard (contains five chances).
 Based on your previous outputs, you have to guess the correct number the computer chooses.

 📄 9.
 Tea_machine -> You can order 3 different teas and based on the resources and the amount you enter it will make a tea for you.

+📄 10.
+Km_to_mile_converter_using_tkinter_GUI -> It's a simple km-to-mile converter, where you will enter your distance in km, and it will provide the equivalent miles.
+It'll not run on a console, you can experience a graphical user interface.